peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 Users can further tune parameters of the joined kernels.
 This steps is same as Steps 4 except that it tunes after joining so that there are fewer kernels to be tuned.
-In practice, this step is not used; using Step 4 is preferred so that all parameters are benchmarked before joining.
+In practice, this step is not used; using Step 4 is preferred so that all parameters are measured before joining.

 Step 7: Benchmark Final Parameters:

 At the conclusion of Step 6, all parameters of all kernels have been determined and the final set of kernels for consideration has been established.
-Now all final kernels will be benchmarked against all problem sizes specified by the user.
+Now all final kernels will be measured against all problem sizes specified by the user.
 Problem sizes can be specified as Range sizes and Exact sizes.
-Range sizes cause benchmarking of a broad range of sizes, and Tensile will be able to interpolate which kernel is best even between the specifically benchmarked sizes.
-Exact sizes cause a single problem size to be benchmarked, and the final library is guaranteed to choose the fastest kernel for that size.
+Range sizes cause benchmarking of a broad range of sizes, and Tensile will be able to interpolate which kernel is best even between the specifically measured sizes.
+Exact sizes cause a single problem size to be measured, and the final library is guaranteed to choose the fastest kernel for that size.
 This final benchmarking generates the data that is subsequently analyzed for creating the mapping of problem size to optimal kernel.